Man arrested after allegedly attacking postal worker in NW Miami-Dade

 He later came back to the area, and that is when police arrested him.

+“He laid on top of her in a mail truck — certainly against her will — OK, so I am finding probable cause,” the judge said.
+“The issue with him is that he’s a walk-away from a program.
+He clearly suffers from mental health issues, so it needs to be flagged or alerted to your felony counterpart to see if this is something that — I really don’t know on this charge what the state attorney’s position is going to be.
+I don’t know.”

+The U.S. Postal Inspector released a statement about the incident, which read in part, “The safety of our employees has always been our main priority and we are very appreciative of MDPD’s quick response and apprehension of this individual.
+Once we were made aware of this incident our Postal Police officers responded and assisted MDPD with their investigation.
+We will be following this matter closely to determine what actions need to be taken to ensure that this does not occur again.”

-Louis is charged with burglary with assault or battery and criminal mischief.
+Louis has been charged with burglary with assault or battery and criminal mischief.

+A judge ordered the 45-year-old to stay away from the victim and was denied bond.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.